nus-cs2113-AY2324S2/tp/docs/UserGuide.md

 `todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

+### Delete Expense: `delete expense`

+Deletes expenses that have been added wrongly or are no longer relevant.

+Format: `delete expense i/INDEX`

+* The `INDEX` must be a positive integer and a valid index in the menu list.

+Example of usage:

+`delete expense i/4`
+Deletes the expense of at index 4 listed in the expenditure tracker.

+**Note:**
+- Once an expense is deleted, it cannot be recovered.

+### Reduce Savings: `reduce savings`

+Reduces the amount saved in a particular category

+Format: `reduce savings i/INDEX a/AMOUNT`

+* The `INDEX` must be a positive integer and a valid index in the menu list.
+* The `AMOUNT` to be reduced must be a positive integer

+Example of usage:

+`reduce savings i/4 a/10`
+Reduces the savings of category of index 4 listed in the savings tracker by $10

 ## FAQ

 **Q**: How do I transfer my data to another computer?